FellowshipsFellowships in USA

 Fellows receive a stipend of $78,000 plus an additional $5,000 to cover project expenses.
 Healthcare benefits, housing assistance, and relocation support are also available.
 Office space, library access, professional development and opportunities for public engagement are integral parts of the fellowship experience.

-Also apply for this international student scholarship in China Xiamen University New International Students Scholarships 2026 in China (Fully Funded)
+Also apply: Xiamen University New International Students Scholarships 2026 in China (Fully Funded)

 Radcliffe Fellows pursue individual projects while engaging with a dynamic cohort representing diverse backgrounds and fields, including the humanities, social sciences, science and engineering, and the arts.
 The program is designed to foster a culture of intellectual exchange, creative exploration, and cross-disciplinary collaboration.